pynklynn/keroseen-ui/README.md

 * Color variables
 * Large library of rigidly sized elements - all components styles will have loose stylings to build on
 * Fully color-themed components
-* Shadows, animations, and other fancy visuals
+* Shadows, animations, and other fancy visuals where not required by the element (ex: cards have a shadow to denote stacking)